 Once the cook time has expired, allow the broth to cool to approximately body temperature.
 Handling the broth while it is too hot can cause glass storage jars to crack, however be sure not to let the broth sit out for too long to ensure it is safe to consume.

 Place all the bones and other ingredients back into the vessel if you would like to process them again.
 Add more vinegar, spices, and water, and repeat the process.
-I usually do this process 3 times, resulting in a total of 8-9 quarts of broth.
+I usually do this process 2, sometimes 3, times, resulting in a total of 6-8 quarts of broth.

 Label and date your jars, then store them in the fridge if you will be using in the next 7 days, or freezer for future use.

 My Easy Peasy Whole Chicken is a great money saver on its own, and a great prelude to Better Bone Broth.
 By doing both, we really see significant savings and maximize our food dollars.
 Both are incredibly easy and require minimal hands on time.
 What you’re left with is rich, delicious and nutritious stock and plenty of chicken to be utilized in a variety of ways.
-We buy whole organic chickens at Costco for $2.99 per pound.
+We buy whole organic chickens for $2.99 per pound.
 So this bird costs me about $12 (given that it’s approximately 4 pounds).
-The organic onion costs about $0.50 and I’ll tack in another $0.50 for spices.
-So I have $13 invested in the Easy Peasy Whole Chicken recipe, give or take the weight of the actual chicken.
-I get a minimum of 8 quarts of broth after processing it three times, which costs me another approximately $2 in ingredients.
-Considering that a 1 quart carton of organic chicken stock costs $3.99 at the store, I basically used my $15 investment to pay for 4 cartons of chicken stock, and got 4 cartons, plus ALL the meat for our meals for free.
+The organic veggies cost about $1.00 and I’ll tack in another $0.50 for spices.
+So I have $13.50 invested in the Easy Peasy Whole Chicken recipe, give or take the weight of the actual chicken.
+I get a total of 6-8 quarts of broth after processing it twice, which costs me another approximately $2 in ingredients.
+Considering that a 1 quart carton of organic chicken stock costs $3.99 at the store, I basically used my $16 investment to pay for 4 cartons of chicken stock, and got 2-4 extra cartons, plus ALL the meat for our meals for free.
 And this is when I realized I will never buy chicken stock at the store again. *Steps off of soapbox*